stevenbdf/evaluators-deploy/README.md

 # Evaluators System (Sistema de Control de Evaluadores SCE )
-Is a administrative system which helps to organize the all the related external evaluators' stuff for the ITR EXPO.
+Is an administrative system which helps to organize all the related external evaluators' stuff for the ITR EXPO.